Highlights from the Ratings and Financial Report for Philip Morris International Inc. (PM)

 PM’s Market Performance

-PM stocks went down by -0.60% for the week, with a monthly jump of 5.51% and a quarterly performance of 20.12%, while its annual performance rate touched 25.62%.
-The volatility ratio for the week stands at 1.99% while the volatility levels for the past 30 days are set at 2.01% for Philip Morris International Inc..
-The simple moving average for the period of the last 20 days is 3.13% for PM stocks with a simple moving average of 10.50% for the last 200 days.
+PM stocks went down by -9.44% for the week, with a monthly drop of -1.15% and a quarterly performance of 13.97%, while its annual performance rate touched 18.98%.
+The volatility ratio for the week stands at 2.96% while the volatility levels for the past 30 days are set at 1.94% for Philip Morris International Inc..
+The simple moving average for the period of the last 20 days is -4.86% for PM stocks with a simple moving average of 2.66% for the last 200 days.

 Analysts’ Opinion of PM